| Title: | Statistical Functions for the Delaporte Distribution |

 nature.

-The quantile function, qdelap
+The quantile function, qdelap, is right continuous:

-is the smallest integer such that
+qdelap(q, alpha, beta, lambda) is the smallest integer such that

 .
 This function has two versions.
 When

-, the function builds a CDF vector and the first
+exact = TRUE, the function builds a CDF vector and the first

 value for which the CDF is greater than or equal to is